Ear Surgery (Otoplasty)

 Schedule an Ear Surgery Consultation

-If you would like to learn more about ear surgery (otoplasty), please contact our practice today.
+If you would like to learn more about ear surgery (otoplasty), please contact our practice online or by phone today.
 Dr. Boynton can meet with you in an initial consultation to talk with you about your goals, and answer any questions you may have about the procedure.